-The Academy will inform parents of a detention on Class Charts out of courtesy, and, under DFE legislation (see above), parental consent is not required.
+The Academy will inform parents of a detention on Class Charts out of courtesy, and, under DfE legislation (see above), parental consent is not required.
 The academy is legally entitled to use detention as a means of correcting poor behaviour.

-Removal From Lesson: students can be removed from lesson and placed in another lesson or for intensive support in the Well-Being room if their behaviour has not met our high standards and the teacher has exhausted all available strategies.
+Removal From Lesson: students can be removed from lesson and placed in another lesson or for intensive support elsewhere if their behaviour has not met our high standards and the teacher has exhausted all available strategies.